Pera-Swarm/hardware/README.md

-# Pera Swarm - Hardware repositpry
+# pera-swarm-hardware

-This contains the hardware design files of the Pera-Swarm v4 robot
+Hardware repository of the project, PeraSwarm